-- The morning lesson is followed by classes in English, mathematics, world language, music, art, and physical education.
+- The morning lesson is followed by classes in English, mathematics, world languages, music, art, and physical education.

 Teens need connection and community now more than ever; they are the antidote to the heightened anxiety and social isolation of our online, plugged-in world.

 - At Highland Hall we value opportunities for relationship and community life.

 - While others are just now beginning to recognize the perils of excessive screen time, our educators have consistently held a “slow-tech” approach.
 Technological tools and skills are learned and utilized by our high school students and teachers, but we also spend energy and resources enlivening community events and building meaningful interactions.